 One of the spectacular sites is the East End Market gateway located on the Union Street entranceway to Ebenezer lane.
 Many decades ago it was the site of hustle and bustle, as market gardeners trucked in their boxes of produce grown in Virginia greenhouses and further beyond, selling to the people of Adelaide well before dawn broke, which gave Rundle Street a 24 hour life cycle of market growers, businesses, community and the cultivation of creativity at all hours.

-While a stunning artists-eye-view of the East End Market and its neighbours unfolds through the projection onto the Gateway, the soundscape offers a deeper emotional interaction.
-The calling voices of the past will share with listeners, a sense of pride, opportunity, tragedy, loss, romance, grief, and the complex feelings about change that happens around us in the urban landscape, and an understanding of whose footsteps have echoed in this gateway.
+While a stunning artists-eye-view of the East End Market and its neighbours unfolded through the projection onto the Gateway, the soundscape offered a deeper emotional interaction.
+The calling voices of the past shared with listeners a stirring sense of pride, opportunity, tragedy, loss, romance, grief, and the complex feelings about change that happens around us in the urban landscape, with an understanding of whose footsteps have echoed in this gateway.

-Listening to the unfolding stories of people who have lived and created in years gone by, while you stroll past an array of historic material and surreal memories, will bring a deeper dimension – the past among the present – to all the sites along the East End Echoes trail.
+Listening to the unfolding stories of people who have lived and created in years gone by, while strolling past an array of historic material and surreal memories brought a deeper dimension to light – the past among the present – to all the sites along the East End Echoes trail.

-Technically the East End Echoes could be just a festival projection but it is intended that the soundscapes and captioned track will remain public, so that South Australia can continue to enjoy the stories of the East End.
+Technically the East End Echoes was categorised as a festival projection but it is intended that the soundscapes and captioned track will remain public, so that South Australia can continue to enjoy the stories of the East End.